ironhack-labs/lab-intro-node/README.md

 - `items` should be an array.
 - `length` should be the number of elements in the array.

-### add()
+### Iteration 2: add()

 The `add(x)` method will add `x` to the items array.

-### get()
+### Iteration 3: get()

 The method will get the `nth` value in the list.

 You should also provide a length property that gives the length of the list.
-Make sure you *throw* an error *OutOfBounds* if a user tries to get an element in the unexisting position (ex. *if the array has 5 elements and we are trying to get element on the position 12*).
+Make sure you *throw* an error *OutOfBounds* if a user tries to get an element in the unexisting position (ex. *if the array has 5 elements and we are trying to get the element on the position 6*).

-### max()
+### Iteration 4: max()

 The `max()` method should return the highest value of the array.

-In the case you have an empty `SortedList`, you must throw an error with the message "EmptySortedList".
+In case you have an empty `SortedList`, you must throw an error with the message "EmptySortedList".
 For this, you can use:

 ```js
 throw new Error("EmptySortedList")